-Why should welders avoid the back hand technique when MIG welding thin gauge steels or stainless parts < 2 mm?
+Why should welders avoid the back hand technique when MIG welding thin< 2 mm gauge steels or stainless parts?

-[5a] What is the best "weld position" to weld the out side edge welds an 18 gage, one meter steel or stainless box?
+- What is the best "weld position" to weld the out side edge welds or any welds on parts 16 gage or less?

-You want the welders to "know when to use the short circuit mode".
-Which of the following is the manual welded recommended "part thickness range" when using an 0.035 (1mm) wire and the short circuit transfer?
+- You want the welders to "know when to use the Short Circuit weld transfer mode".
+Which of the following is the manual welded recommended "part thickness range" using an 0.035 (1mm) wire for short circuit transfer?

-Provide robot weld data for the some 1/8 (3 mm) carbon steel fillet welds.
-The fillet joints will be welded vertical down.
-Most parts have a 0.040 to 0.060 weld gaps.
-Conventional CV.
-MIG power source is utilized using an 0.035.
-(1mm) wire and Ar - 20% CO2.
-Provide:
+- Provide robot pulsed or low spray weld data for the 1/8 (3 mm) carbon steel fillet welds.
+The fillet joints are welded vertical down.
+Most parts have a 0.030 to 0.050 weld gaps.
+The wire is 0.035.
+(1mm) wire and Ar - 10% CO2 is used.

 Answer.
 Wire Feed Rate____ Volts____ Weld Travel Rate_____

-What is the minimum steel thickness that can you manual MIG weld with an 0.035 wire and argon - 15 - 20% CO2 using the spray transfer mode? [b] Also why is this thickness increased if the welds are made on a robot?
+- What is the minimum steel thickness that can you manual MIG weld with an 0.035 wire and argon - 15 - 20% CO2 using the spray transfer mode? [b] Also why is this thickness increased if the welds are made on a robot?

 [b] What is MIG gas dissociation and how does it benefit a MIG weld?

-[c] Which gas mix provides higher oxidation, argon - 2% Oxy or argon 15 % CO2?
+[c] Which gas mix provides higher oxidation, argon - 2% Oxy or an argon 15 % CO2 mix?

-The 1/8 (3.2mm) stainless MIG application can be welded using a low spray transfer setting with an E316.
-0.035 (0.9mm) MIG wire.
+- The 3/16 (4.8mm) stainless MIG application can be welded using a low spray setting with an E316.
+0.045 (1.2mm) MIG wire.
 Provide the wire feed rate and weld voltage.
 The welder has an arc on time that averages of 20 minutes each hour.
-How much weld wire is required, for each 8 hour shift.
+How much stainless weld wire is required, for each 8 hour shift.